TimTeaFan/tt_website/content/post/2022-rename-columns/index.md

 2. We are working with a subset of the original data, that means, the lookup table, although being not complete, holds actually *more* column name pairs than there are actually columns in the subset of our data.
 3. The sorting of the lookup table is different from the sorting of our actual column names.

 Without those three conditions partially renaming columns is actually not a big deal.
-In real world settings however, there are definitely cases where we have to rename columns under one or more of the above conditions.
+In real world settings however, there are many cases where we have to rename columns under one or more of the above conditions.
+Especially, since we often use short column names in the analysis and just rename them in the final step when creating a report.
+The latter almost never contains all the columns names of our originial data set.

 It is interesting to see how the three large paradigms in R, base R, 'data.table' and 'dplyr' compare in handling this problem.